One-Cup Coffee Maker Rating Sources

 by Editors of ConsumerReports.org

-Our AssessmentConsumerReports.org tests 113 coffee makers, including pod coffee makers, standard drip coffee makers, espresso makers and electric French presses.
+Our AssessmentConsumerReports.org tests more than 115 coffee makers, including pod coffee makers, standard drip coffee makers, espresso makers and electric French presses.
 Each one is tested for brew temperature, convenience and carafe handling.
-They recommend 10 models, but only two also earn "best buy" status.
+They ultimately recommend 13 models.
 There are also a fair number of customer reviews.
 Those reviews are not part of the editors' evaluation process, but if they see a consistent complaint, about durability, for example, they will note it.

 Single-Serve Pod Coffee Makers